bonsai-rx/docs/articles/documentation-style-guide.md

 # Documentation Style Guide

+Clear, well-organized documentation helps users understand package functionality, integrate it into their workflows, and troubleshoot effectively.

+Through our experience documenting Bonsai, we've established several best practices for presenting information, which are outlined here alongside practical methods for implementation in [docfx](./documentation-docfx.md).
+This document is intended as a living resource, open to feedback and continuous improvement, rather than a static guide.
+Click on the `Edit this page` button or raise an issue on the [bonsai-docs](https://github.com/bonsai-rx/docs/issues) repository if you have a suggestion.

-## Article Organization
+## Article organization

-The navigation bar at the top of the DocFX website should have 2-3 links to the main pages of the website.
+In general, we have found that three types of articles, organized into distinct website sections, are sufficient to address the needs of most users and their learning styles.

-* Manual - hosts documentation that explains the basic functions of the various operators in the package.
+* Manual - hosts documentation that explains the basic workflow of the package or functions of the various operators.
-* Reference - generated automatically by DocFX from XML comments in the Bonsai package source code.
+* Reference - hosts technical documentation for each operator, generated automatically by DocFX from XML comments in source code or supplemented with individual operator articles.
-* Tutorials - optional page that would have examples or tutorials for various applications.
+* Tutorials - hosts examples or tutorials for various applications.
+This section is optional, but valuable for more complicated applications or packages which require operators from other packages for their execution.

+To construct these 3 sections:

+1) Ensure that the `docs` folder has a `articles` and `tutorials` folder.
+The `api` folder is automatically generated.
-To construct the navigation bar, edit the `docs/toc.yml` file to reflect the location and name of the various pages.
+2) For the navigation bar at the top of the website, edit the `docs/toc.yml` file to reflect the location and name of the various folders.

 ```yml
 - name: Manual